lightspeedwp/to-search/readme.txt

 == Screenshots ==

-1. The Settings Panel for to Search
+1. The Settings Panel for TO Search
 2. to Search Edit Page
 3. to Search Widget Frontend